vergult/vagrant-upload/README.md

 # Vagrant Upload Provisioner

-This is a Vagrant 1.2+ plugin that adds an Upload provisioner to Vagrant, allowing you to provision files to your guest via rsync.
+This is a Vagrant 1.2+ plugin that adds an Upload provisioner to Vagrant, allowing you to provide files to your guest via rsync.

 Can be handy when you need to transfer files before applying another provisioner.
 E.g.: When you need to transfer puppet certificates to your guest before